Solving Imperfect Information Games Using Decomposition: Decomposition into Subgames

-We will use the game of rock-paper-scissors as a running example.
+We will use the game of rock-paper-scissors as a running example in this paper.
 In rock-paper-scissors, two players simultaneously choose rock, paper, or scissors.
 They then reveal their choice, with rock beating scissors, scissors beating paper, and paper beating rock.
 The simultaneous moves in rock-paper-scissors can be modeled using an extensive form game where one player goes first, without revealing their action, then the second player acts.
-The extensive form game is shown on the left side of figure~\ref{fig:rps}.
+The extensive form game is shown on the left side of Figure~\ref{fig:rps}.
 The dashed box indicates the information set $I_2=\{R,P,S\}$ which tells us player two does not know player one's action.

-On the right side of Figure~\ref{fig:rps}, we have decomposed the game into two parts: a trunk and a single subgame.
-The trunk contains the single state $\varnothing$, and the subgame contains the three states $R$, $P$, and $S$.
+On the right side of Figure~\ref{fig:rps}, we have decomposed the game into two parts: a trunk containing state $\varnothing$ and a single subgame containing three states $R$, $P$, and $S$.
 In the subgame, there is one player two information set $I_2=\{R,P,S\}$ and three augmented player one information sets $I_1^R=\{R\}$, $I_1^P=\{P\}$, and $I_1^S=\{S\}$.
-Ignoring the degenerate case where the subgame or trunk is empty, this is the only possible decomposition.
-While the rock-paper-scissors example is very simple (there is only a single subgame, player two never acts in the trunk, and player one never acts in the subgame) it will be sufficient to demonstrate how a naive method of decomposition fails, and motivate the techniques in this paper.

-One contribution of the paper is a method for recovering a strategy in a subgame, with the property that the combined trunk and subgame strategy satisfy an exploitability guarantee in the whole game.
-We require a strategy in the trunk and counterfactual values for the information sets at the root of the subgame.
-This method also works in the case where the trunk strategy is part of a Nash equilibrium: if we know the counterfactual values of all of the subgames, the method can be used to re-generate a complete $\epsilon$-Nash equilibrium in a piecewise fashion, one subgame at a time.

-Using our rock-paper-scissors example, assume we have an equilibrium policy in the trunk (player one picks between $R$, $P$, and $S$ uniformly at random) and some counterfactual values for $I_1^{R}$, $I_1^{P}$, $I_1^{S}$, and $I_2^{R,P,S}$ (all zero.)
-We have no policy in the subgame (player two picking an action) and would like to generate a policy so we have a complete equilibrium profile for the whole game.
-The recovery method will correctly come up with the player two policy which picks between $R$, $P$, and $S$ uniformly at random.

-The second contribution of this paper is CFR-D, a low-memory algorithm which generates an approximation of a Nash equilibrium.
-Instead of storing information about the entire game CFR-D only stores information about the trunk.
-As described in table~\ref{tab:space-used}, this can result in very large space savings.
-CFR-D is described in section~\ref{sec:trunk}.